csci338/fall2024/pages/_assignments/lab08.md

 ## 1. Getting Started

-For this lab, you will create a brand new repository called `lab08`.
+For this lab, you will create a brand new folder in your `class-exercises-fall2024` folder called `lab08`.

 Like before, you will build your React app from scratch, which will involve:
 1. Creating a `package.json` at the root of your `lab08` directory.